£35,965 to £43,470 The appointment will be on UCL Grade 7, per annum, inclusive of London Allowance.

 The post offers opportunity to conduct research at an internationally leading university and contribute to the state-of-the-art in medical and therapeutic applications of ultrasound.
 The appointed person will work in a multidisciplinary team led by Dr Elly Martin (UKRI Future Leaders Fellow).
 The postholder will be affiliated with the Wellcome / EPSRC Centre for Interventional and Surgical Sciences (WEISS), and will work in collaboration with the BioArtificial Liver research group at UCL Institute for Liver & Digestive Health.

 The post is available from November 2020, initially funded for 3 years with possible extension subject to funding.

 A research fellow with a track record of research achievement (or progress towards it) is sought.
 Applicants must have PhD (or about to submit for a PhD) or equivalent experience in physics, engineering, or biological sciences.
 A strong background in engineering or physical sciences applied to biological systems, and knowledge of cell culture and biology is required.
 Experience or knowledge of some or all of the following would also be advantageous: cryobiology and cryopreservation, thermal physics and measurement, working with ultrasound systems (see job description for further details).

-Please note, appointment at Grade 7 is dependent upon having been awarded a PhD; if this is not the case, initial appointment will be at Research Assistant Grade 6B (salary £31,479 – £33,194 per annum) with payment at Grade 7 being backdated to the date of final submission of the PhD thesis.
+Appointment at Grade 7 is dependent upon having been awarded a PhD; if this is not the case, initial appointment will be at research assistant Grade 6B (salary £31,479 – £33,194 per annum) with payment at Grade 7 being backdated to the date of final submission of the PhD thesis.